Colombo bombings: India sent specific alert to Sri Lanka last month

 Colombo bombings: Police defuse improvised bomb near airport

-The guard of the Sri Lankan police was however down owing to a shut down since April 12 dye t the Sinhala Tamil New Year.
+The guard of the Sri Lankan police was however down owing to a shut down since April 12 dye the Sinhala Tamil New Year.

 An Intelligence Bureau official in India tells OneIndia that the target was clearly the Catholics.
 The Christians who form 6 per cent of the country's population were out in large numbers due to Easter.
 Moreover the attack comes 10 days after a warning was issued about Churches being attacked in the country.